- Visit the ancient Greco-Roman cities of Gadara and Jerash on a daytrip from Amman

 After your day exploring, ask our Concierge to recommend and book a good local restaurant for dinner.

 After a busy few days, today is yours to spend at leisure.
 There is so much to see and do in Petra so you can keep as busy as you want to be.
 Revisiting after yesterday's detailed tour will present you with the full impact of this incredible city and armed with your new knowledge you can explore the less visited corners.
 If you haven't already, climb the 800 steps to the monastery, for unbeatable views of the city.

 Following a few days in historic Petra, today you will depart with your driver to the dramatic desert landscape of Wadi Rum.
 The journey should take approximately an hour-and-a-half.
 When you arrive you will have the opportunity to enjoy some guided activities such as nature walks, camel treks, sand-boarding or a 4x4 drive, if you choose, or you can simply relax and settle in to your desert camp.
 Either way, make sure to take in your surroundings as the wind-sculpted formations of Wadi Rum are spectacular and the area offers some of the most extraordinary desert scenes you'll ever see.

-This afternoon you'll be taken on a sunset 4x4 tour, complete with sundowners which can be sipped while sitting on top of a dune.
+This afternoon you'll be taken on a sunset 4x4 tour.
 Dinner is then served from the camp kitchen and your evening meal will be served in the main Bedouin tent.

 To The Dead Sea